ikenox/comment-api-on-gae/README.md

 # Comment API on GAE

-Commenting system run on GAE
+API server of commenting service which is run on GAE

 ## Requirements